2023 Most Popular Nursing Bachelor's Degree Schools in North Dakota

 Nursing majors at Mayville State University take out an average of $33,395 in student loans while working on their Bachelor's Degree.

-Rasmussen University - North Dakota came in at #6 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in North Dakota ranking.
-Located in the city of Fargo, Rasmussen University - North Dakota is a private for-profit school with a fairly small student population.
+With a ranking of #6, Rasmussen University - North Dakota did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
+Located in the city of Fargo, Rasmussen University - North Dakota is a private for-profit college with a fairly small student population.

 Women make up 80% of the nursing majors at the school.